Just Give Me a Reason: Background and release

 The video was directed by Diane Martel and photographed by Jeff Cronenweth.
 It was filmed in November 2012.
 Pictures from the video were posted on Twitter.
 In the pictures, Pink is lying in bed with her husband Carey Hart.
 Pink was extremely disappointed by the leak, so the photos were deleted immediately after.
 The official video was released on February 5, 2013.
 A behind the scenes video was later added to Pink's VEVO channel, where Pink confirms that the video was shot in a Los Angeles swimming pool.

 The video won the MTV Video Music Award for Best Collaboration in 2013.
 The video was nominated for Video of the Year on the People's Choice Awards 2014.
-As of February 2022, it has received over 1.3 billion views.
+As of August 2024, it has received over 1.7 billion views on YouTube.

 Synopsis

 The video shows Pink lying on a mattress in the middle of an artificial marsh, with fog surrounding the set and a star-studded background.
-The video is highly symbolic and its storyline is indirect, with references supporting the song's theme, including a teddy bear, a TV floating on the surface of water, the water itself and a wall made of wood in the background.
+The video is highly symbolic and its storyline is indirect, with references supporting the song's theme, including a teddy bear, a TV floating on the surface of the water, the water itself and a wall made of wood in the background.
 The scenes include Pink's solo mattress scene, another with Nate Ruess shows the two singers singing the song in a white, blank set, and a third scene showing Pink and her husband Carey Hart embracing and diving.